kdabug/react-rails-planets-lab/README.md

 ![orbits](https://iwsmt-content-ok2nbdvvyp8jbrhdp.stackpathdns.com/2282013232750iAtC2afkODS6U.gif)

-Tonight you'll be making a little baby rails app about PLANETS!!!!
+Over the long weekend you'll be making a little baby rails app about PLANETS!!!!
 Gotta get those reps in!!! 💪💪💪

 ## Resources

-- Here's a [full CRUD react app]() to use as reference.
-It only works if you actually look at it though.
+- Here's a [full CRUD react app](https://git.generalassemb.ly/wdi-nyc-thundercats/react-rails-monsters) to use as reference.

-- Here's some [planets data](planets.rb) that you can utilize to seed your database
+- Here's some [planets data](planets.rb) that you can utilize to seed your database.

 ## TODO:

 - `create-react-app` and `rails new`
-- be able to show all planets, show one
+- Be able to show all planets and show one planet.
-- start by making Rails model + make 1 planet in the db with the rails console
+- Start by making a Rails model and make 1 planet in the db with the rails console.
-- create your planet routes (`resources`)
+- Create your planet routes (`resources`).
-- implement index controller action
+- Implement index controller action.
-- make react FE with a view for showing all planets
+- In the react FE create a view for showing all planets.
-- make api call to get things from the rails server and display it
+- Make an api call to get things from the rails server and display it.
-- make a second planet from the console
+- Make a second planet from the console.
-- write a show controller action and associated react components
+- Write a show controller action and associated react components.
-- write a delete conroller action
+- Write a delete conroller action.
-- implement delete functionality in React (delete button that calls delete fetch request)
+- Implement delete functionality in React (a delete planet button that calls delete fetch request).
-- write a create action and a create form in react
+- Write a create action and a create form in react.
+Wire it up.
-- write an update action and edit form in react
+- write an update action and edit form in react.
+Wire it up.
-- wire it all up

 ## Bonus

-- be able to show one random planet
+- Be able to show one random planet.

-## Deliverable
+## Deliverable/Submission

 You will be creating a new repo for this homework.
 You do not have to fork and clone this one.
 Create an issue ticket on this repo with a link to your repo containing your full stack react/rails planets app.